P1xt/p1xt-guides/cs-wd.md

 # Computer Science and Web Development - comprehensive

+If you have any questions, be sure to check the [FAQ](./faq).
+In fact, before you even start anything, go read the FAQ.
+It has a pleathora of hints, tips and answers to help you ensure you get the most out of this guide.

 ## Tier 1 - getting started
 - [ ]  Book: [You Don't Know JS: Up & Going](https://github.com/getify/You-Dont-Know-JS/blob/master/up%20&%20going/README.md#you-dont-know-js-up--going)
 - [ ]  Book: [You Don't Know JS: Scope & Closures](https://github.com/getify/You-Dont-Know-JS/blob/master/scope%20&%20closures/README.md#you-dont-know-js-scope--closures)